consultti-tucca-consulting/gitlab-deployment-configurations/ansible/README.md

 1. Make sure terraform module is applied and EC2 instance is deployed
 2. Verify you have stored ssh private key in format specified in [hosts](./hosts) file
 3. Run `ansible all -i hosts -m ping` to verify connection
-4. Run `ansible -i hosts gitlab.yml` to start gitlab installation
+4. Run `ansible-playbook -i hosts gitlab.yml` to start gitlab installation